Rorasaurus/gitlab-runner-creator/README.md

 * /home/user/docker_volumes/[runner-name]/.ssh              ### Store for ssh keys required by runner
 * /home/user/docker_volumes/[runner-name]/.secrets          ### Store for secrets required by runner

 I'd advice against storing your secrets and ssh keys this way, but it's there if you want it.
-Consider \n using something like Hashicorp Vault instead.
+Consider using something like Hashicorp Vault instead.

 Execute the script in the folling way: